 What it’s all A-boat: Safe Harbor Success in the Real World!

 Francine & Ernest’s Fabulous Burgeria has a passion for their associates.
 They started a 401(k) plan using a generous 50% of deferrals up to 8% of pay match with a four-year vesting schedule.
 Though they had good participation, the result each year was that Francine and Ernest received corrective refunds.
 This slowed their progress toward retirement savings.

 The EGPS plan consultant pointed out that the employees who participated had been there for over five years and all contributed at least 8% of pay.
 She presented the safe harbor match design, which cost them no more and allowed both to keep all their contributions in the plan.

 Clients must establish a new safe harbor match plan by October 1, 2022 (SHNEC can be by 12/31 if 3% or 12/31 of the following year for 4%).
 Too much too soon?
 Employers can add a safe harbor nonelective provision as late as December 1 (if a deferral feature is in effect by October 1).
 OR the employer may use a 4% nonelective contribution to implement the safe harbor feature after the year ends.

 “Sea-s” the Day: Present Options that Float Your Clients’ Boats!

 EGPS is here to help you present your clients with the best options for them.
-Fill out this short form below, and we will be in touch to provide more safe harbor resources and discuss if this a ship you should anchor-age your clients to board.
+Fill out this short form and we will be in touch to provide more safe harbor resources.